 To date we have:

-- Developed a robust case, and advocated for, a more effective approach to young adults at all stages of the criminal justice system.
-This has been achieved through research, pilot projects and work to support practitioners and policy makers.
-This programme of work is set out more fully on the Transition to Adulthood (T2A) website;
+Developed a robust case, and advocated for, a more effective approach to young adults at all stages of the CJS, achieved through research, pilot projects and supporting practitioners and policy makers who want to work with us.
+Please go to the Transition to Adulthood (T2A) website to find out more;

-- Work that enables the voices of young adults affected by the criminal justice system to be heard by policy makers, commissioners and service leaders.
+Projects that enable the voices of young adults involved in the CJS to be heard by policy makers, commissioners and service leaders.

 Making an application

-If you think the work you are looking for support for fits Barrow Cadbury Trust’s Criminal Justice programme objectives, criteria and theory of change please complete an enquiry form.
-We will aim to respond to your enquiry within 10 working days.
+If you think your work reflects meets the criteria above or you want to find out if it is eligible please complete an enquiry form.
+We aim to respond to enquiries within 10 working days.

-Please only fill in an application form if you have already discussed your project with us and we have asked you to complete a full application.
+Please only fill in an application form if you have already discussed your project with us and we have asked you to do so.